Britain’s beautiful rivers and canals aren’t just for those with boats, they also make the perfect setting for a walking holiday.

 Whether you enjoy walking to keep fit, walking as part of a group, slow saunters through the countryside or longer jaunts the length of the country, there will be a route along the canals and rivers to suit every ability and interest.
-With over 1,500 miles of walking routes around the country, linking to thousands of miles of footpaths, there's more than enough to keep you occupied for years to come.

 While many people opt for a day out by the water, spending a little longer opens up so many more possibilities and a walking holiday on the canals is the perfect way to make the most of the British countryside.